nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case resumes in step 2

 **Use case: UC05 - Delete attendance of a Student**

+**Guarantees:**  An attendance is deleted from the Student.

+**MSS**
+1. Tutor deletes attendance to student by entering command with student index.
+2. GREWZ deletes the attendance of the student.

+**Extensions**
+* 1a.
+GREWZ detects an error in entered data.
+    * 1a1.
+GREWZ responds with an error message
+    * 1a2.
+User enters command with correct student index and command
+    * Repeat steps until data is correct
+    Use case resumes in step 2

 **Use case: UC06 - Mark attendance of Student**

+**Guarantees:**  An attendance is deleted from the Student.

+**MSS**
+1. Tutor marks attendance of student by entering command with student index, lesson number, marked value.
+2. GREWZ marks/unmarks the attendance of the student.

+**Extensions**
+* 1a.
+GREWZ detects an error in entered data or attendancelist is not present
+    * 1a1.
+GREWZ responds with an error message
+    * 1a2.
+User enters command with correct student index and data
+    * Repeat steps until data is correct
+    Use case resumes in step 2

 **Use case: UC07 - Find a Student**